CultivateHQ/cultivateHQ.com/source/posts/2015-10-16-phoenix-elm-4.md

       , occupied : Bool
       }
     ```

-    This (I believe) is the idiomatic way to define multi-line collections in Elm.
-The first item is on the same row as the opening brace, commas start each subsequent line and we finish with the closing brace on a line of its own.

     We've specified that our Seat type will be a record that contains two items: a seatNo key that will have a value of type Int, and an occupied key that will have a value of type Bool.